sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * HA kubernetes-master / kubernetes master cluster:<br/>
       Being the brain behind, the availability become highly critical.
 Hence often, multiple instances of the master are run as single entity.
 This cluster is configured behind a VIP (Virtual IP), which is often serviced by a Load Balancer.
 The access to VIP would direct to any of the masters in the cluster, that are active.

-   * etcd<br/><br/>
+   * etcd<br/>
       This is the DB used by master for all its data.
-In a cluster, it is shared across as replicated with a master/slaver relationship, managed by kubernetes as a multi-node etcd cluster.
+In a cluster, it is clustered across as replicated with a master/slaver relationship, managed by kubernetes as a multi-node etcd cluster.

    * node<br/>
       The nodes that can run apps, join the master.
 The master deploys apps in nodes, such that app's needs are met.
 A node may run single/none/multiple copies of same app.
 Master watch the health of the apps and take action on failure.